German yields hover near lows as COVID-19 deaths top half a million

 By Abhinav Ramnarayan

-LONDON, June 29 (Reuters) - Safe haven German government bond yields on Monday clung to one-month lows hit last week as deaths related to the novel coronavirus topped half a million worldwide, hurting risk sentiment.
+LONDON, June 29 (Reuters) - Safe haven German government bond yields rose on Monday after improving inflation and business sentiment data but didn't stray far from one-month lows hit last week as deaths related to the novel coronavirus topped half a million worldwide.

 While the overall COVID-19 death rate has flattened in recent weeks, health experts have expressed concerns about record numbers of new cases in countries like the United States, India and Brazil, as well as new outbreaks in parts of Asia.